mdn/infra/docs/incident_response.md

 When an incident has been resolved, post a message in the incident comms channel stating so:

 ```
-metadave> TL: the MDN outage has been resolved                      5:00 PM
+limed> TL: the MDN outage has been resolved                      5:00 PM
-metadave> we'll followup with an incident report                    5:00 PM
+limed> we'll followup with an incident report                    5:00 PM
 ```

 ### Resolve Incident In PagerDuty

-Resolve the incident in pagerduty.
+Resolve the incident in PagerDuty.
 Once an incident is resolved, no additional notifications are sent and the incident cannot be triggered again.

 ## Incident report

-Please add an [incident report](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=52265112) to Mana within 48 hours of the incident.
+Please add an [incident report](https://mana.mozilla.org/wiki/display/MDN/Incidents+Reports) to Mana within 48 hours of the incident.

 ## Incident response tips